Tips For Choosing Your Ghillie Suit

 resistant and last a lot longer than others.

-The color pattern for your ghillie will be dictated by the terrain in which you Will be using it.
+The color pattern for your ghillie will be dictated by the terrain in which you will be using it.
 It is generally accepted that the pattern called "woodland" is the closest to being a universal pattern, but it's not definitely suitable for all locales.
 Your area may require the "desert, mossy, leafy, timber, white" or some other combination of colors.
 Only you can decide which is best for you.

 My advice as far as the size of your suit is to err on the side of too large.
 Personally, I would rather my ghillie suit be a bit large.
-Suits come in kids sizes all the way up to triple X long sizes.
+Suits come in kids sizes all the way up to triple X long sizes and even bigger in some cases.
 If you're not sure, go large.
 A ghillie suit can always be cinched in smaller, but if it's not big enough, neither you nor the suit can do your jobs effectively.
 If you have an unusual build, consider pants and a jacket instead of a one piece suit.
 That way you can get one size for the jacket and another size for the pants.
 Pants and jackets are more practical in a lot of ways.
 If you damage either, you won't have to replace the entire suit.

 As with any other purchase, buy the best you can afford.
 If your budget can handle it, the new ultra-light synthetic pants and jacket which are built on a set of BDUs with your option of camo pattern, give you the most bang for your buck.
 If that's out of your reach, the most popular suit available is the one referred to by some as the "Special ops paintball hunter suit" or by others as the ultra-light paintball suit.
 While not built on BDUs, it does have an inner liner that makes it really comfortable.
 Remember that all businesses have to make something from their products.